bewantbe/point-neuron-network-simulator/README.md

 See `doc/neuron_models.pdf` for model details.

-You can provide external input events in a file or just let the program generate (Poisson) for you.
+You can provide external input events in a file or just let the program generate (Poisson input) for you.

+Refer to `bin/gen_neu --help` for the command line option help (after compilation).

 Comparison to other simulators
 ------------------------------